How to Use DeepSeek in VS Code: The $2/Month AI Coding Assistant Setup Guide

 Refactoring

 Select a function and ask DeepSeek to refactor it.
 For example: "Refactor this function to use async/await instead of callbacks.
 Add TypeScript types.
 Extract the configuration into a separate object."
-DeepSeek V3 produces clean, idiomatic refactored code across JavaScript, TypeScript, Python, Go, and Rust.
+DeepSeek V4 produces clean, idiomatic refactored code across JavaScript, TypeScript, Python, Go, and Rust.
 It occasionally over-engineers the solution — adding abstraction layers that are unnecessary for simpler functions — but a follow-up prompt like "simplify this, keep it under 30 lines" corrects that tendency quickly.

 Test Generation

 Paste a function and ask: "Write unit tests for this function using Jest.
 Cover the happy path, edge cases (empty input, null values, type mismatches), and error conditions."
-DeepSeek Coder generates solid test suites that cover the main execution paths.
-It handles standard testing frameworks well — Jest, pytest, Go's testing package, Rust's built-in tests.
+DeepSeek V4 Flash generates solid test suites that cover the main execution paths.
+It handles standard testing frameworks well — Jest, Vitest, pytest, Go's testing package, Rust's built-in tests.
 Where it sometimes falls short is in generating truly creative edge cases; it covers the obvious ones but may miss domain-specific boundary conditions that a human tester would catch.

 Debugging